syntasso/kratix-docs/docs/main/01-intro.md

 # Introduction

 ## What is Kratix?
-Kratix is a framework used by platform teams to build the custom platforms tailored to their organisation.
+Kratix is a framework used by platform teams to build custom platforms tailored to their organisation.

 ### Want to see Kratix in action?